thehunmonkgroup/jester/doc/03-Sequences.md

       action = "call_sequence",
       sequence = "sub:mysubsequence",
     }
-   calls the 'mysubsequence' sequence in the next stack level down from the sequence where it's called.
+   calls the <code>mysubsequence</code> sequence in the next stack level down from the sequence where it's called.
  * **up:** --
    This moves the sequence stack up one level, overwrites the previously stored sequence at that level, and runs the called sequence, eg.
     {
       action = "call_sequence",
       sequence = "up:somesequence",
     }
-   replaces the sequence at the next level up with the 'somesequence' sequence and runs it.
+   replaces the sequence at the next level up with the <code>somesequence</code> sequence and runs it.
  * **top:** --
    This completely clears the sequence stack and runs the called sequence on a fresh stack.
 It's equivalent to setting the stack to the same state as when Jester is originally invoked, eg.
     {
       action = "call_sequence",
       sequence = "top:main",
     }
-   runs the 'main' sequence on a completely fresh sequence stack.
+   runs the <code>main</code> sequence on a completely fresh sequence stack.

 As a general rule, it's best not to use any actions that deal with navigation (see the @{navigation} module) or responding to user key presses (see [Capturing user key input](#Capturing_user_key_input)) when you are on a sequence stack level other than the top.
 You can try, but most likely it will just be a confusing mess. ;)  Subsequences are ideally designed for non-user facing actions like loading data, or making a conditional decision, etc.